Glitch-Gecko/glitch-gecko.github.io/about.md

 Note: This website hasn't been updated in some time, I've been off working on some other projects for security and for school, but I have still been quite active with cybersecurity and the CTF scene!

-Note from the future (11/11/23): I've finally started updating this website!
-Expect to see more content coming soon.

 Check out my [Now page]({{ '/now.html'}}) to learn what I'm doing now!